 It installs a downloading program that then fetches and installs at least two more files on your system.
 These may disable your firewall, look for and steal credit card and bank account details, make screen snapshots and allow hackers continued access to your machine.

 UPS has issued a warning telling customers not to click the attachment.
 The firm also points out that although it sometimes does send out email notifications, it rarely uses attachments.
-You can read the entire message from UPS on their site.

 Similarly, US Customs says it normally contacts people by letter rather than email.